mycolorway/simple-module/README.md

 * Add new release information in `CHANGELOG.md`.
 The format of markdown contents will matter, because build scripts will get version and release content from this file by regular expression.
 You can follow the format of the older release information.

-* Run `gulp` default task, which will get version number from `CHANGELOG.md` and bump it into `package.json` and `bower.json`, before you push the commit for new version.

-* Put your [personal API tokens](https://github.com/blog/1509-personal-api-tokens) in `/.token.json`, which is required by build scripts to request [Github API](https://developer.github.com/v3/):
+* Put your [personal API tokens](https://github.com/blog/1509-personal-api-tokens) in `/.token.json`, which is required by the build scripts to request [Github API](https://developer.github.com/v3/) for creating new release:

 ```json
 {